WinstonWinstonWinston/mint/README.md

 This must be run **after** `generate` (i.e., after `output.xyz` has been produced).
 Running `dihedral` will create two plots in the output directory:

-- `FreeEnergy.png`
+- `FreeEnergy.png` relative energy of folding as a function of the phi psi angle.
-- `Probability.png`
+- `Probability.png` estimate probability of folding as a function of the phi psi angle.

 ### Train

 Before running, you must modify the **base directory** used by the script/config so the paths resolve correctly on your system.
+This is located within `train.py` in a string variable named `base`.
+Before running be sure you are signed into wandb within that console.

 Training is launched from the same directory as `generate.py`. `cd` into `mint/EEProjectResults` and run:
 ```bash
 python train.py
 ```
 You can run this inline (interactive GPU session) or submit it using the provided SLURM script (which must be edited to match your resource/account/partition preferences).
+We reccomend the slurm method.
 It will take roughly 8 hours for 100 epochs of the default dataset sizes.
 The provided checkpoint ran for 10 hours.

 Relevant model hyperparameters can be changed by inspecting the `EquivariantMINTModule` object and its associated configuration (i.e., the config fields that instantiate/parameterize the module).

 During training, outputs are logged and saved to:
-- Checkpoints: `"dirpath": base+"EEProjectResults/logs/hydra/ckpt"`
+- Checkpoints: `base+"EEProjectResults/logs/hydra/ckpt"`
 - Weights & Biases (wandb): `base+"EEProjectResults/logs/wandb"`

 ## Expected runtimes